The Newport Academy Team

 Join Our Team

-If YOU want to join our TEAM of caring, knowledgeable professionals providing quality, research-based services for students with Emotional Disabilities in a positive, collaborative environment click on this link to view Open Positions.
+If YOU want to join our TEAM of caring, knowledgeable professionals providing quality, research-based services for students with Emotional Disabilities in a positive, collaborative environment click the link below.

 Our program works cooperatively with local colleges and universities to provide internships and student teaching experience.
-For more information and requirements for application contact Kelley Wood, Director of Special Education Services.
+For more information and requirements for application contact Angel Grant, Director of Special Education Services.

 Newport Academy is not seeking volunteer help at this time.